INGENUITY USED FOR

 When it came to reducing CO2 levels in the wine cellar, Yealands Winery Engineering Manager Aaron Black choose to approach with a solution not seen elsewhere in the wine industry.
 In place of installing additional extraction fans, a more controlled method was created.
 Stainless steel Lockseam spiral ducting is mounted above the wine tanks with outlets connecting to the top of each tank where CO2 is released.
 This provides a direct extraction, saving CO2 being released into the building at all.
 Needless to say, other wineries have observed Yealands innovation to benefit their own cellars.

-The Lockseam ducting system, available from The Metal Company on inquiry, is spiral welded for rigidity and can withstand internal and external pressure.
-The high-strength ducting requires fewer clamp hangers and allows longer tube lengths which means there are fewer joints needed.
+The Lockseam ducting system, available from The Metal Company on enquiry, is spiral welded for rigidity and can withstand internal and external pressure.
+The high-strength ducting requires fewer clamp hangers and allows longer tube lengths which mean there are fewer joints needed.
 The ease of installation offers customers less cost for installation and has a great aesthetics for exposed systems.